-- GRE 850 combined (old) OR 290 combined (new) - MAT 385 - GMAT 380 - Provide an official Troy University Letter of Recommendation that addresses the individual's potential for success in the selected graduate program as well as his/her written and oral communication skills.
-See web request form at www.troy.edu/graduateschool/forms.html.
+4. Provide an official Troy University Letter of Recommendation that addresses the individual's potential for success in the selected graduate program as well as his/her written and oral communication skills.
+See web request form at www.troy.edu/academics/ colleges-schools/graduate-school/forms.html.

 Note: A letter submitted to meet specific program requirements may be used for admission to the Graduate School to satisfy this admission requirement.
 AND

-Meet the unconditional requirements of a program.
+Meet the unconditional requirements of the specific program.
 See specific programs for details.
-Some programs have higher standards.
+Some programs have additional requirements which may include a graduate admissions test or qualified work experience.